dubschro/odroid-n2/README.md

 ## Change FSTAB to Use UUID for Boot Partition
 Out of the box, the /boot partition is set to mount on /dev/mmcblk1p1.
-This will likey change with the mainline linux kernel (did for me) so now is a good time to not guess about it and just change it to use UUID like the below example.
+This will likey change with the mainline linux kernel (did for me) so now is a good time to not guess about it and just change your ``/etc/fstab`` to use UUID like the below example.
 ```
 # Static information about the filesystems.